Sic Parvis Magna Sample Chapter—The Heretic

 He turned to look behind him, hoping his friend would be following and laughing at him.

-He did not notice that he arrived at a point where the Tavy became shallow.
-He glanced up to see the fort that he and James built there, a hard lump forming in his throat.
+He did not notice that he had arrived at a point where the Tavy ran shallow.
+A hard lump formed in his throat as he glanced at the fort he and James had started to build.

-He picked up a stick and, with a sharp motion, sliced through a copse of riverside rushes.
+He grabbed a stick and, with a sharp motion, slashed through a copse of riverside rushes.

-On the other bank, he wiped his feet dry with his sleeve, put on his clothes, and started his walk back to the farm.
+On the other bank, he wiped his feet dry with his sleeve, fixed his clothes, and started his walk back to the farm.

 It was dusk when he returned to Crowndale.

-Francis yearned for this strange day to end, for a hearty meal, and for the sweetbread that Grandma promised.
-At first, the words of the adult’s conversation seemed distant, muffled by the memory of James’s anger.
+Everything had changed so quickly.
+Francis yearned for this strange day to end, for a hearty meal, and for the sweetbread that Grandma had promised.
+At first, the words of the adults’ conversation seemed distant, muffled by the memory of James’s anger.

 He glanced around the room.

-A savory aroma of the beef stew wafted from the table, just as it always has, and he saw a swirl of steam float up from the fresh loaf of bread that he liked to sop up the liquid with.
+A savory aroma of the beef stew wafted from the table, just as it always had, and he watched steam curl up from the fresh loaf of bread, which he liked to sop up the broth with.

 The first of the April strawberries lay in the basket for dessert, another of his favorites.